10 Minute Read

 Bottom line: make sure you’re covered.
 Many companies offer long-term disability insurance to their employees, so start there.

 As you look into your options, you’ll also find short-term disability insurance designed to fill in income gaps caused by an illness or injury that keeps you out of work for three to six months.
 That’s insurance you can skip—especially when you have a fully funded emergency fund to cover your needs.
+To figure out what other insurance coverage you might actually need, take our quick coverage checkup.

 6. Term Life Insurance